 Terms underneath this umbrella most commonly include Barristers, who provide very specific legal advice and represent clients in court, or Solicitors, who are the first point of contact for getting general help and advice on matters of law.

-The law affects us all at points in our lives – from getting a divorce, to sticking to the enforced speed limits to ensuring you know your rights at work – and there are times when we may need to turn to a Lawyer to understand, challenge or defend ourselves.
+The law affects us all at points in our lives – from getting a divorce and sticking to the enforced speed limits, to ensuring you know your rights at work – and there are times when we may need to turn to a Lawyer to understand, challenge, or defend ourselves.